adamrmoss/edu-basic/docs/edu-basic-language.md

 - `V` followed by number (0-127) sets the velocity (loudness) for subsequent notes
 - Default velocity is typically 64 (50%)
 - Velocity is relative to the global `VOLUME` setting
+- Velocity persists until changed by another `V` command
+- Higher velocity values produce louder notes (within the limits of the global volume)
-- Example: `V100 C4 D4 V64 E4` plays C and D at velocity 100, then E at velocity 64
+- Example: `V100 C4 D4 V64 E4` plays C and D at velocity 100 (louder), then E at velocity 64 (softer)
+- Example: `V127 C D E` plays all three notes at maximum velocity
+- Example: `V0 C D E` plays all three notes silently (velocity 0)

 **Checking Remaining Notes:**
 - Use the `NOTES` operator to check how many notes remain for a voice